 This involves optimizing resources, managing staff, improving IT processes, etc. Apart from this, they should also be able to suggest and implement technology best practices across the organization.
 Like many other aspects of this role, it requires leadership skills and the ability to plan strategically.

 As a VP of technology, implementing new infrastructure is a key priority.
-So, having experience with software architecture is a huge must.
+So, having experience with cloud architecture is a huge must.
 Being able to make fundamental structural technology decisions is a must-have skill.

 For example, choosing which vendors to go with and project planning.
-Understanding how software functions concerning scalability, reusability, and security within a given organization is key.
-It can make an impact on whether or not the infrastructure will allow the company, and the employees within it, to function successfully.
+Understanding how software functions concerning data backups, scalability, reusability, and security within a given organization is key.
+It can make an impact on whether or not the infrastructure will allow the company and the employees within it to function successfully.

 Any executive within an organization must be able to make strategic decisions with long-term goals in mind.
 VPs of technology need to be able to align the overall strategic vision of the company with that of their department.

 This can mean developing new policies and procedures, recruiting new talent, and developing new software and hardware tools.
 Each goal they create for the future needs to positively impact the company as a whole.

 Operations management is another area where having strong business skills is a must.
 Understanding the ins and outs of business allows a VP of technology to build out tools, change processes, and implement new systems.
 This adds to the fundamental workflow of the organization.

 These days, technology is a huge piece of what makes a company successful.
+For instance, instead of developing custom APIs, a smart IT leader would opt for an ETL tool to move data between systems reliably.
 So knowing how to change operational procedures via technology can make all the difference.

 How do you gain these skills?